geokit/geokit/README.markdown

     # filled in at a minimum.
 If the proxy requires authentication, the username
     # and password can be provided as well.
     Geokit::Geocoders::proxy = 'https://user:password@host:port'

+    # This setting can be used if a web service blocks requests by certain user agents.
+    # If not set Geokit uses the default useragent header set by the different net adapter libs.
+    Geokit::Geocoders::useragent = 'my agent string'

     # This is your yahoo application key for the Yahoo Geocoder.
     # See http://developer.yahoo.com/faq/index.html#appid